K8TIY/NASummaries/README.md

    respectively.
 4. I try to separate related but distinct sections with a semicolon, within a timestamp section.
-5. Compilation and interview shows will tend to show only macroscopic structure.
+5. Compilation shows will tend to show only macroscopic structure.
 6. I try to keep these to exactly one page in general, with exceptions for oddball outliers, extremely information- and/or comedy-dense material (2016 election mayhem, for example) and the oldest shows.